ngaskill/apioarchitect.wedeploy.io/content/onboarding/one.md

             maven("https://repository-cdn.liferay.com/nexus/content/groups/public")
         }

-4. Create a `dependencies` block in the project's `build.gradle` and add the Apio Architect API dependency:
+4. Add the Apio Architect API dependency to your project by adding this `dependencies` block in your project's `build.gradle`:

         // Groovy
         dependencies {